tanthammar/tall-blueprint-addon/README.md

-# WIP - DON'T INSTALL, yet!

 # TALL-forms Blueprint Addon
+Auto generate [TALL-forms](https://github.com/tanthammar/tall-forms/wiki) for all models with the `php artisan blueprint:build` command.

-#### This package is based on [Blueprint Nova Addon](https://github.com/Naoray/blueprint-nova-addon) by [Krishan König](https://github.com/naoray).
+#### This plugin is based on [Blueprint Nova Addon](https://github.com/Naoray/blueprint-nova-addon) by [Krishan König](https://github.com/naoray).

-Installing this addon will allow you to generate Tall-forms for all models with the `php artisan blueprint:build` command.
+# What you get
+* Consider the code you get as a mockup/draft. **It won't work as is**.
+You'll have to review and finalize the field declarations.
+* You will get a single form component for each model.
+  It's up to you to split it in two components if you need separate forms for create/update forms.

+# Early version!
+* Relationship fields are outputted as `Repeaters`, `Selects` or `MultiSelect`.
+This will change when I create required fields in TALL-forms
+* Review generated code, it's not perfect :)

 ## Requirements
 * tall-forms >= v7.8.4